esciencecenter-digital-skills/research-software-support/modules/citation/info.md

 order: 0
 ---

-Learning objectives for the FAIR software module
+Learning objectives for the Citation module